The story...

 "Get out a piece of paper and write down everything on your mind.
 Write down anxieties, distractions, expectations of the evening, plans for tomorrow, and anything else consuming your thoughts.
 Getting our mind-clutter out and onto the page frees us to focus on one another."

-Since I was planning on attending a meeting that evening, I intentionally identified the things that were weighing on my mind so that I might more freely focus on the people, hear their messages, reflect more deeply, and to be more sensitive to the Spirit of God too.
+Since I was planning on attending a meeting that evening, I intentionally identified the things that were weighing on my mind so that I might more freely focus on others, receive their messages, reflect more deeply, and to be more sensitive to the Spirit of God too.
 Instead of writing each one down, I went out to my drive way and shot baskets.

 First, I identified what was true about the situation.
-Second, what I believed was actually my part.
-Third, said what my responsibility was.
-Fourth, decided what related actions I willed to take.
-And finally, trusted God to work out the rest in the truly best way.
+Second, I acknowledged my part.
+Third, voiced my responsibility.
+Fourth, decided what related actions I'd take.
+And finally, trusted God to work out the rest in the truly best way according to His will.
 The whole process seemed right, fruitful, and a good lifelong habit.
 As you might expect, I participated in the meeting in a more attentive, balanced, and supportive way - more engaged.

 Just for today...